Personal Privacy Tips

 Quick Start

-Using Your PAM Cards
+Using Your PAM-Cards

-PAM offers individual-family-friendly options:
+PAM offers individual- and family-friendly options:

-- General PAM Cards: identical cards in packs of 2, 7, or 15 — ready to use or share.
+- General PAM-Cards: identical cards in packs of 2, 7, or 15, ready to use or share.

 How to present your card